Everyone has experienced the sensation of numbness when an appendage “falls asleep”. There is numbness, tingling, and sometimes pain.

 The foot is comprised of many structures, including bones, muscles, tendons, cartilage, and nerves, to name a few.
 Each structure plays an important role in the foot’s day-to-day ability to function and support the rest of the body.

-One of the main nerves that runs into the foot is called the peroneal nerve, which runs from the bottom of the spine into the toes.
+One of the main nerves that affect the foot is called the peroneal nerve, which runs from the bottom of the spine into the toes.
 Nerves located outside of the spinal cord and brain are called peripheral nerves.
-When damage occurs to these nerves, it is called peripheral neuropathy – neuropathy refers to damage in the nerves.
+When damage occurs to these nerves, it is called peripheral neuropathy.

 Numbness of the foot is commonly attributed to nerve damage or poor circulation, but there are many reasons why nerves and blood veins do not act as they should.
 Nerves and veins can become compressed on their way to the foot.
 Some potential causes of numbness or tingling in the foot include:

-If numbness and tingling begin to interfere with daily life or impede one’s ability to complete normal tasks, the next step is to consult a doctor.
-Diagnosing numbness can lead to proper treatment of the issue, and ideally, relief of symptoms.
+If numbness and tingling begin to interfere with daily life consult a doctor.
+Diagnosing numbness can lead to proper treatment of the issue and relief of symptoms.

 Diagnosing Numbness of the Foot